James Wandin: Football

+He joined the Postmaster-General's Department and worked for 37 years, but continuing to coach football at Healesville and Apollo Bay.

 In 2003 Wandin reflected on the racist taunts he faced during games in a report in The Age newspaper: "Opposition players would call you niggers and all that, the whole lot, Kooris and whatever week in, week out.
 Pretty rash things said, I can tell you.
 You had to just deal with it yourself, nothing like what Michael Long's got now going.
 You dealt with it, you just got on with the game."